 The school accepts people who already have a certain artistic experience.
 The age range is generally between 21 and 35.
 The school is equally a place of exchange and sharing; there are students of many different nationalities.
 The school has seen very many countries represented since its creation.
 This blending of cultures gives depth and enhancement to the training.

 Our teaching method means that each individual is regularly monitored.
-The diploma is awarded after the completion of the two years and is internationally recognised in the theatre world.
-A third year is available to students who, having completed the two years, show a talent for teaching and wish to teach the school’s methods.
+Please note that the school is private and lasts two years and that the establishment and its diploma have not been recognised by the Communauté Française of Belgium.
+The diploma is awarded, however, after the completion of the two years and is internationally recognised in the theatre world.
+A specific year is available to students who, having completed the two years, show a talent for teaching and wish to teach the school’s methods.